maor-mil/maormil-rabbitmq-datasource/src/README.md

 * If the Grafana is down once it goes up again, the consumer will be recreated.
 * If the RabbitMQ is down the plugin will try to keep reconnecting to the RabbitMQ (it will only stop if the datasource is deleted by the user).

-### Important Note about the Deletion of RabbitMQ Datasource
+## Important Note about the Deletion of RabbitMQ Datasource
+The consumer of the stream is created once the user created a panel of the RabbitMQ datasource.
-**If the user decides to remove the RabbitMQ Datasource (from the Grafana) - ONLY THE CONSUMER will be removed from the RabbitMQ.** The stream, exchanges and bindings that were created from the RabbitMQ Datasource will still exists in the RabbitMQ.
+If the user decides to remove the RabbitMQ Datasource before the consumer was created, the stream, exchanges and bindings that were created from the RabbitMQ Datasource will still exists in the RabbitMQ even if you set them to be disposed.
 So if you wish for them to be deleted, you must do it manually.
+If the consumer was already created, the stream, exchanges and bindings will be disposed (deleted) based on the settings of the RabbitMQ datasource you had set.

 ## Known limitations
 * This plugin does not support advanced TLS Configuration for RabbitMQ connections.
 * This plugin only supports JSON based messages that and throws away any non JSON message.
 The JSON can contain numbers, strings, booleans, and JSON formatted values.
 Nested object values can be extracted using the Extract Fields transformation (or being processed by the [Plotly by nline](https://github.com/nline/nline-plotlyjs-panel) panel plugin).
 * **This plugin automatically attaches timestamps to the messages** when they are received.
 Timestamps included in the message body can be parsed using the Convert field type transformation. **The key name of the added timestamp is: `RmqMsgConsumedTimestamp`**
 * Currently the only supported offsets are First and Last (no specific offset or timestamp support when consuming messages from the RabbitMQ streams).
-* As written above - **If the user decides to remove the RabbitMQ Datasource (from the Grafana) - ONLY THE CONSUMER will be removed from the RabbitMQ.** The stream, exchanges and bindings that were created from the RabbitMQ Datasource will still exists in the RabbitMQ.
-So if you wish for them to be deleted, you must do it manually.

 ## Known Errors and Causes When Trying To Connect To RabbitMQ